tools4BCI/SignalServer/doc/user_manual/source/hardware_devices.rst

 Only aperiodic mode is supported yet.

+Linux:
-To configure the mouse device, the VendorID and the ProductID of the device which define it uniquly.
-On Linux one can find them with the command 'lsusb -v'.
+To configure the mouse device, the VendorID and the ProductID of the device which define it uniquly are needed.
+On Linux one can find them by the command ``lsusb -v``.
+Both IDs are written in the first line of the device-block.
+Further the right usb-port needs to be stated.
+One can find it also there, it is named ``bEndpointAddress`` and is listed in the ``Interface Descriptor`` of the device-block.
+All numbers must be added decimally.

+Windows:
+When using a mouse device on a Windows system, there is an additional tool needed.
+Therefore the ``devcon``-tool included in the Windows Driver Kit (`WinDDK`_) has to be installed first.
+Further ``libusb-win32`` (`libusb-win32`_)  must be installed on the system.
+It is used to decouple the used mouse device from the opterating system.
+The full path to this tool must be stated.
+When configuring the TOBI SignalServer for a mouse device, one need to generate a ``mouse.inf`` file in the directory ``bin/libusb``.
+Therefore the  ``INF Wizard`` (included in libusb-win32) can be used.
+The right configuration for VendorID, ProductID and Usb-Port (``bEndpointAddress`` in the ``Interface Descriptor`` of the device-block) can be found using the ``Test (Win) Program`` (also included in libusb-win32).
+All numbers must be added decimally.

+The following example of a configuration includes the data for a Mouse.
+The usb-port might vary, depending on the used port.

+**Important**

+Entered values have to be in **decimal** format!
+Therefore a hexadecimal representation given by ``lsusb -v`` has to be converted to its decimal equivalent.
 ::
   <hardware name="mouse" version="1.0" serial="">
     <mode> aperiodic </mode>